apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Foot Locker stock surges 13% as turnaround shows signs of life**
+**Negro Leagues stats added to MLB**

-You can read more about it [here](https://www.cnbc.com/2024/05/30/foot-locker-fl-earnings-q1-2024.html).
+You can read more about it [here](https://www.mlb.com/news/faq-negro-leagues-stats-major-league-record).

 ## Requirements
 - Python 3.8